Query Obfuscation Semantic Decomposition: Obfuscity vs. Reconstructability

 \subsection{Reconstructability}

-We reconstruct the search results for $A$ using the search results for the queries $X_{1}, X_{2}, \ldots, X_{n}$ following \eqref{eq:sum}.
+We reconstruct the search results for $A$ using the search results for the queries $\{X_i\}_{i=1}^{n}$ following \eqref{eq:sum}.
 We define \emph{reconstructability}, $\rho$ as a measure of the accuracy of this reconstruction process and is defined as follows:

-A document retrieved by only a single noisy related term might not be relevant to the original user query $A$.
+A document retrieved and ranked at top-$\zeta$ by only a single noisy related term might not be relevant to the original user query $A$.
 A more robust reconstruction procedure would be to consider a document as relevant if it has been retrieved by at least $l$ different noisy related terms.
 If a user query $A$ can be represented by a set of documents where, each document is retrieved by at least $l<n$ different noisy related terms, then we say $A$ to be \emph{$l$-reconstructable}.
 In fact, the reconstruction process defined in \eqref{eq:sum} corresponds to the special case where $l = 1$.
 Increasing the value of $l$ would decrease the number of relevant documents retrieved for the original user query $A$, but it is likely to increase the relevance of the retrieval process.
+In the supplementary material, we prove that the trade-off relationship \eqref{eq:rel-k} holds between $\rho$ and $\alpha$. \begin{theorem} Given a query $A$, represented by $d$-dimensional embedding, $v(A)$, let us obfuscate it with $n$ distractor terms and use all (i.e. $n=l$) distractor terms to reconstruct the search results for $A$.
+The obfuscity $\alpha$ and the reconstructability $\rho$ is in the inverse (trade-off) relationship given by \eqref{eq:rel-k}, where $c$ and $Z$ are query independent constants.